nhsuk/nhsapp-frontend/docs/get-started/index.md

 ## Contributing to the design system

-You can contribute your research findings, designs or code to the NHS App design system by commenting on [existing issues](https://github.com/orgs/nhsuk/projects/8) or starting a [new issue](https://github.com/nhsuk/nhsapp-frontend/issues/new/choose) on GitHub.
+<p>Anyone can contribute to the NHS App design system.
+You can share findings, suggest a change or propose a new component or pattern.</p>
+<p><a href="/community/" class="nhsuk-link--no-visited-state">Find out how to contribute</a></p>